The Journal of Neuroscience: Main themes

 The journal has revised its sections over the years.
 In 2004, it added the Neurobiology of Disease section due to the growing number of papers on this subject.
 In January 2013, the journal split the section Behavioral/Systems/Cognitive into two sections, Systems/Circuits and Behavioral/Cognitive, in order to make the sections of the journal approximately the same in size.

+Beginning February 2025, the journal permits submission of supplemental materials.

 Features

 In addition, some issues of the journal contain articles in the following sections: